“Let me win. But if I cannot win, let me be brave in the attempt.”

 To register to become a new Special Olympics athlete, download and complete the SOMaine Athlete Registration Packet or for existing Special Olympics Athletes, who need to update a specific form, select that form from the list below.
-To complete each form click on each link and follow the steps below:
+Click on the form links below to submit online or follow the steps below to download:

 - Download & Save Form

 - Save completed form with the name of the athlete (i.e. SOMaine Athlete Registration – John Doe)